 The programme is rare in that it provides first class engagement to schools free of charge and includes the CPD provided, materials and resources, university expertise and personal mentorship.

 This year, as we emerge out of COVID, we are running a hybrid online programme incorporating one face-to-face London weekend residential element (which will be condensed and offered online if COVID restrictions change).
 Hotel accommodation and meals during this will all be covered by the Centre and we may be able to help with travel costs to and from the programme.

 Why would a school apply?

 IOE, UCL’s Faculty of Education and Society, has been judged ‘Outstanding’ by Ofsted at every level and on every criteria of Initial Teacher Education.
-The Centre combines extensive research into classroom needs with a teacher development programme and effective educational resources specifically designed to meet these challenges.
+The Centre for Holocaust Education combines extensive research into classroom needs with a teacher development programme and effective educational resources specifically designed to meet these challenges.

 What qualifies a school for Beacon School status?